fhammerschmidt/textbook/BUILDING.md

   environment.
 - Run `conda activate textbook` to activate the environment **every time** you want to work on the textbook.

+# How to Create the OCaml Jupyter Kernel

+- Create an OPAM switch for the textbook.
+This should be a switch with minimal packages installed.
+E.g.,
+  `opam switch create textbook ocaml-base-compiler.4.11.1`
+- Install Ocaml-Jupyter with `opam install jupyter`.
+- Run `ocaml-jupyter-opam-genspec`.
+Note in the output where it generated the kernelspec.
+Edit that file and change the `display_name` to just "OCaml".
+  **That's important.** The display name will be hardcoded in each chapter that uses code cells, unfortunately, so we need a name that is consistent and independent of the name of the switch in the current semester.
+- Make sure you've already done the above Conda environment install and have that environment active.
+- Run `jupyter kernelspec install --user --name ocaml-jupyter "$(opam var share)/jupyter"`
+- If your `~/.ocamlinit` has `#use "topfind";;` consider commenting it out to reduce the amount of output you are about to see when building the textbook.
+  Utop doesn't need it; plain old `ocaml` does.

 # How to Build the Textbook